Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 We can now generate declarations for `intrinsics.h`.
 This will be analogous to [`std::intrinsics`][std-intrinsics] in Rust's standard library.

+After a bit of trial and error, this incantation seemed to generate the output we want without trying to add declarations for half of `libc`.

 ```console
 $ cp ../intrinsics.h .